 As part of the 28 Day Weight Loss Challenge you’ll be able to download your own customised shopping list to take to the supermarket with you.
 Take this along and remember the golden rule NEVER SHOP WHEN HUNGRY and you’ll be well on your way to filling your trolley with healthy goodies to help you lose weight.

-To help you SAVE MONEY – we’ve also pulled together EVERY single money saving tip we can get our hands on for saving, food shopping and lifestyle.
-Check it out here.
+To help you SAVE MONEY – we’ve also pulled together EVERY single money-saving tip we can get our hands on for saving, food shopping and lifestyle.